The bottom line on fake reviews: They’re more trouble than they’re worth.

 The right clickwrap agreement will protect your assets and business better than a standard contract; it also allows for higher profit potential.
 I Want One »

 Certain clickwrap, browserwrap and sign-in wrap agreements may soon be under legal fire.
-Anyone who uses — or is considering using — these types of contracts should set aside a minute to read this post.
-Why?
-We’ll explain why sign-in wraps may soon be a bad idea.
-Also, we’ll go over the different types of “user agreement wraps”.
+Anyone using — or considering using — these contracts should set aside a minute to read this post.

 First, A Little About Gogo